DrayPrescot/FortiTopology/README.md

 ## About

-**FortiTopology Mapper** is a Python-based utility with a graphical user interface (GUI) designed to automate the documentation of Fortinet networks.
+**FortiTopology** is a Python-based utility with a graphical user interface (GUI) designed to automate the documentation of Fortinet networks.

-It connects to a **FortiGate** (directly) or a **FortiManager** (via API/Proxy), retrieves connected devices (Switches, Access Points), and analyzes LLDP/CDP neighbors to generate a topology map.
+It connects to a **FortiGate** or a **FortiManager**, retrieves connected devices (Switches, Access Points), and analyzes LLDP/CDP neighbors to generate a topology map.
 The output is a `.drawio` XML file that can be opened and edited directly in [Diagrams.net](https://app.diagrams.net/) (formerly Draw.io).

 ## Features

 * **Dual Connection Modes:**
     * **Direct Mode:** Connect directly to a single FortiGate.
-    * **FortiManager Mode:** Connect to FMG and select a specific FortiGate to map (uses JSON-RPC proxy).
+    * **FortiManager Mode:** Connect to FMG and select a specific FortiGate to map.
 * **Device Discovery:** Automatically detects:
     * FortiGates
     * FortiSwitches (Managed)